matanui159/jebp/README.md

 I genuinely think WebP is a really cool format.
 Both PNG and JPEG (that are still in wide use) still use ancient technologies.
-Such technologies have improved alot since when they were released, and while there have been many attempts to invent the "new PNG" or the "new JPEG" most of the fall flat.
+Such technologies have improved alot since when they were released, and while there have been many attempts to invent the "new PNG" or the "new JPEG" most of them fall flat.
 WebP seems to be the only one that has made a name for itself and has gotten a following, especially in the web.
 But, despite the name, I do believe WebP could be used in so many more scenarios, not just the web.